relaxdiego/relaxdiego.github.com/_posts/2023-08-20-kubevirt-cas-baremetal.md

 {% endhighlight %}

-`--dry-run` means the command will not actually create the cluster but will instead output a config to stdout which we then write to a file `cluster.yaml`.
+`--dry-run` means the command will not actually create the cluster but will instead output a config to stdout which we then write to `cluster.yaml`.

 Open the file and look at what it has produced.

 > For more info on the schema used by `cluster.yaml`, see the [Config file
 > schema](https://eksctl.io/usage/schema/) page from eksctl.io

-This cluster will start out with a node group used that we will use to host our infrastructure services.
+This cluster will start out with a node group that we will use to host our "infra" services.
 This is why we are using the cheaper `m5.xlarge` rather than a baremetal instance type.
 However, we also need to ensure that none of our VMs will ever be scheduled in these nodes.
 Thus we need to taint them.
 In the generated `cluster.yaml` file, append the following taint to the only node group in the `managedNodeGroups` list:

 {% highlight yaml linenos %}
 managedNodeGroups: